Academic Catalog 2024-2025

 Students are expected to exercise self-discipline and sound judgment and to manage their conduct both on and off the main campus in a manner consistent with agreements made upon application and with the university Catalog and the Student Handbook.
 In addition, an accepted application for admission and subsequent registration is considered an agreement that the student acknowledges and will abide by all expectations laid out in the Traditional Undergraduate Student Handbook.

-Student Care and Engagement
+Student Engagement

-The offices within Student Care and Engagement strive to provide place, voice, and connection for each PLNU student.
+The offices within Student Engagement strive to provide place, voice, and connection for each PLNU student.
 A Place…to belong, to grow; a place safe enough to take risks, try new ways of doing and being; a Voice…to question and explore, to declare oneself; a voice for the present and the future; a Connection…of faith, of reason, of friendship, of community.
-These opportunities exist through the numerous resources and co-curricular programs provided within Student Care and Engagement, including the following offices and services: Community Life (student leadership, student government, student organizations, student activities, student media), Commuter Student Services, Multicultural and International Student Services, Nicholson Commons (student center, student activities), Alpha Groups, Transfer Activities Group, and New Student Engagement.
+These opportunities exist through the numerous resources and co-curricular programs provided within Student Engagement, including the following offices and services: Community Life (student leadership, student government, student organizations, student activities, student media), Commuter Student Services, Multicultural and International Student Services, Nicholson Commons (student center, student activities), Alpha Groups, Transfer Activities Group, and New Student Engagement.

 Community Life